-To avoid pulling air or other contaminants into the system, it is necessary to vent the air from the hose that is used to carry R-134a to the system.
-To vent the hose, open the can tap valve with the can upright (vapor) then loosen the center hose fitting at the manifold.
+To avoid pulling air or other contaminants into the system, it is necessary to vent the air from the hose that is used to carry 404a to the system.
+To vent the hose, open the supply valve on the refrigerant cylinder with the cylinder upright (vapor) then loosen the center hose fitting at the manifold.
 After several seconds of venting tighten the hose end fitting.
+Be sure to invert the cylinder for charging.